Deltares/GEOLib/docs/dev/extend.rst

 When developing a new feature it's a good practice to start with a simple test script that documents how you should use the new feature.
-The test will fail in the beginning because nothing is implemented or linekd yet, but should be fixed in the end.
+The test will fail in the beginning because nothing is implemented or linked yet, but should be fixed in the end.
 This is also the simplest way of navigating a large complex package, instead of trying to get everything running in a separate script.